YAQIMIAO/fluid-simulation/docs/final_report.md

 ## Technical approach

-### A 1-2 page summary of your technical approach, techniques used, algorithms implemented, etc. (use references to papers or other resources for further detail).
-Highlight how your approach varied from the references used (did you implement a subset, or did you change or enhance anything), the unique decisions you made and why.

 ### summary

 We closely followed the simulation loop provided in the paper (Position Based Fluids, by Miles Macklin and Matthias Mu ̈ller).